avahi/nss-mdns/README.md

 ```

 If the configuration file is absent or unreadable
-`nss-mdns` behaves as if a configuration file with the following
+`nss-mdns` behaves mostly as if a configuration file with the following
 contents is read:

 ```